Starting a Maine Nonprofit

 How to Start a Nonprofit in Maine

-If you’ve decided starting a nonprofit is your best alternative and you’re ready to get started, the following resources can help you along your way.
+If you’ve decided that starting a nonprofit is your best alternative and you’re ready to get started, the following resources can help you along your way.

 - Are you interested in converting a for-profit company to a non-profit?